 Eudralink accounts are supplied on a 'one-per-person' basis and should not be shared between users.
 Parallel distributors with more than one person involved in the notification process should request individual accounts for each person.

-To apply for a Eudralink account, please complete the below form and send it as a Microsoft Word document (.doc) to a new e-mail address: email@example.com.
+To apply for a Eudralink account, please complete the form below and send it as an attachment with a request for service via the online EMA Service Desk:

 Service desk staff will contact the parallel distributor once the Eudralink account request has been approved.
 Please note that the first 3 sections ('personal information', 'work information' and 'motivation') are mandatory, however the last section (information on the European Medicines Agency or MS contact point (PTL) for account request if available) may be left blank if this information is not available.